 Many in Vietnam will tell you that there is no quality ca trù music without a charming woman’s voice since this music brings the story which tells about woman’s attempt to charm the evil forces.
 This genre is said to have its origins in the royal palace where it was created in order to entertain the powerful men of the kingdom.
 As the time went by, the music spread to communal houses getting the main entertainment role when it comes to the members of the elite groups.

 This type of music regains its popularity in the 1980s when the Communist government loosened the repression and it was a pretty controversial topic because it was associated with prostitution.

 Vietnamese alternate singing, locally known as Quan họ, was another popular type of music, especially in the area which nowadays consists of provinces Bac Ninh and Bac Giang.
 There are many different versions of this a cappella music genre, most of them developed in the Northern provinces of the country.
-During the history, this music had an important role in the various rituals performed in courts.
+During the history, the Vietnam culture and music had an important role in the various rituals performed in courts.

 However, even though Quan họ has a large number of variations, it should not be confused with Họ, which is a special type of music developed in the south of the country, especially popular in the area of Can Tho in Vietnam.
 This performance is usually based on a man and woman singing conversation which typically tells about the countryside, love, courtship, etc.Experiencing it is no big deal, as you can find it playing at any of the beach resort in Vietnam.